Editorial Guide

 8. Using AI to write and edit

-Malala Fund's IT policy strongly cautions staff to use Chat GPT and other AI-infused applications "at their own risk".
+Malala Fund's IT policy strongly cautions staff using Chat GPT and other AI-infused applications.
 Please refer to the policy for more details on employee responsibilities around using AI.
-If you choose to use AI for writing or editing support in your personal work, follow the guidelines below.
+If you choose to use AI for writing or editing support in your work, you are responsible for checking the accuracy and quality of the content and should follow the guidelines below.

 • Never input sensitive or confidential information into AI applications as this violates both the Employee Code of Conduct and Malala Fund’s Confidentiality Agreement, which apply to all staff.
 Anything that should not be public information should not be shared on any open AI platform (e.g., personal information about our grantees, co-founders, or other staff members; sensitive financial data).